Floer field theory for coprime rank and degree: Introduction

 These moduli spaces, however, are singular due to unavoidable reducible connections on the necessarily trivial bundles.
 In order to obtain smooth moduli spaces of flat connections, one can consider nontrivial $SO(3)$-bundles.
 Counting anti-self-dual connections on such bundles give rise to instanton Floer homology for closed $3$-manifolds with $b_1>0$.
 These were some of the motivating examples for the definition of the Fukaya category.
 Fukaya also proposed in \cite{fuk:bo} that a three-manifold with boundary should give rise to an object of the dual of the Fukaya category.
 Such an instanton Floer homology with Lagrangian boundary conditions was also proposed by Salamon in \cite{Sa} and is rigorously constructed in Salamon-Wehrheim \cite{SW}.
 More generally, if we fix coprime positive integers $r,d$, then there is a unique isomorphism class of $U(r)$-bundles of degree $d$ on each surface $X$.
 The moduli space of central-curvature connections with fixed determinant is a smooth symplectic manifold $M(X)$, described in more detail in Section \ref{svft}.
 To (various types of) symplectic manifolds one can associate a Fukaya category or its cohomological category, the Donaldson category whose objects are Lagrangian submanifolds and morphism spaces are Floer homology groups.
 We use this as starting point for the construction of a $2+1$-dimensional connected category-valued field theory.
+The version of the Fukaya category needed is an {\em extended Fukaya category} $\Fuk^{\sharp}(M(X))$ of $M(X)$ whose objects are sequences of correspondences